What’s the best way to learn about needlepoint yarn?

 This gives you a great opportunity to mix textures!

-My own personal preference is for Appleton Wools, because of their excellent range of colours.
+My favourite yarns are from Appleton Wools, because of their excellent range of colours.
 Each shade is produced in both crewel and tapestry wool.
 A great advantage when you want to work small and large stitches in the same colour!

 This photo shows a detail of my ‘Morris Mineur’ area rug.
 You can see the beautiful subtlety of colours possible with Appleton tapestry wools!